 Can I do classes for Continuing Education at other places than Extension?

 Yes, Master Gardener Volunteers can obtain continuing education classes outside of extension!
 Make sure that classes provide true gardening information and will add to your bank of knowledge.
-Additionally, approved continuing education opportunities will be sent to you via the listserve, monthly newsletter, and on facebook.
+Additionally, approved continuing education opportunities will be sent to you via the listserve and in the monthly newsletter.

 Is my travel time counted with my hours?